apptainer/singularity-userdocs/quick_start.rst

         - Installation:
         \{admindocs\}/installation.html

-    If you have questions about any of the above, you can email the open source list (singularity@lbl.gov), join the open source slack channel (singularity-container.slack.com), or contact the organization that supports Singularity directly (sylabs.io/contact).
-I can do
-    my best to facilitate this interaction if help is needed.
+    If you have questions about any of the above, you can contact one of the sources listed at https://singularity.hpcng.org/help.
+I can do my best to facilitate this interaction if help is needed.

     Thank you kindly for considering this request!